yearn/yearn-devdocs/docs/developers/v3/vault_management.md

 # Deploying and Managing a V3 Vault

-V3 makes it as simple as possible for anyone to deploy and manage their own Vaults.
-No longer will Yearn be the only manager of Vaults, gate-keeping who can be debt allocator or what strategies should be added to a vault.
-Now anyone can deploy, manage, and earn fees from their own vision and preferences for everything from risk profile, fee model, decentralization etc.
+V3 makes it as simple as possible for anyone to deploy and manage their Vaults.
+No longer will Yearn be the only manager of Vaults, gate-keeping who can be debt allocator, or what strategies should be added to a vault.
+Now, anyone can deploy, manage, and earn fees from their vision and preferences for everything from risk profile, fee model, decentralization, etc.

 In V3 our "Meta Vaults" or "Vaults of Vaults" are designed to be efficient 4626 compliant debt allocators that can have many different "strategies" attached to them and will direct funds to these strategies based on the vault's management choice.
-The vaults are built to be "plug and play" meaning managers can simply deploy, add their strategies, and start the yield generation process.
-But they also hold many customization factors which allows different managers to differentiate themselves and experiment with different optionality.
+The vaults are built to be "plug and play" meaning managers can simply deploy, add their strategies, and start the yield generation.
+But they also hold many customization factors, allowing different managers to differentiate themselves and experiment with different optionalities.

-Running your own vault requires no need to know how to code.
-Anyone with a desire to manage their own strategies and allocations can simply deploy and run their own vault.
+Running your vault requires no need to know how to code.
+Anyone desiring to manage their strategies and allocations can simply deploy and run their vault.

 ## Definitions

-**vault**: ERC-4626 compliant contract that accepts deposits, issues shares and allocates funds to different strategies to earn yield on.
+**vault**: ERC-4626 compliant contract that accepts deposits, issues shares, and allocates funds to different strategies to earn yield.
 **shares**: A tokenized representation of a depositor's share of the underlying balance of a vault.
 **strategy**: Any ERC-4626 compliant contract that can be added to a vault that earns yield on an underlying asset.
-**debt**: The amount of the underlying asset that a vault has sent to a strategy to earn yield on.
+**debt**: The amount of the underlying asset that a vault has sent to a strategy to earn yield.
-**report**: The function where a vault accounts for any profits or losses a strategy has accrued, charges any applicable fees and locks profit to be distributed to depositers.
+**report**: The function where a vault accounts for any profits or losses a strategy has accrued, charges applicable fees, and locks profit to be distributed to depositors.

 ## Deployment

-Each release of the vaults will have its own "Vault Factory" deployed to make it as simple and trustless as possible to deploy your own vault.
+Each release of the vaults will have its own "Vault Factory" deployed to make it as simple and trustless as possible to deploy your vault.
 The vault factory utilizes [ERC-5202](https://eips.ethereum.org/EIPS/eip-5202) blueprint pattern to allow anyone to trustlessly deploy their vault which is an exact copy of the previously deployed "blueprint" vault for that specific version.

 ** Vaults not deployed through the factory will not be recognized as part of the Yearn ecosystem and may cause issues during runtime.

-To deploy your own vault, simply find the address of the factory for the most recent release here and call `Factory.deploy_new_vault(params)`.
+To deploy your vault, simply find the factory's address for the most recent release here and call `Factory.deploy_new_vault(params)`.

 The needed parameters are:

-**asset**: The ERC-20 compliant token used as the underlying asset to earn yield on for the vault.
+**asset**: The ERC-20 compliant token used as the underlying asset to earn yield for the vault.
-**name**: The name for your vault that will apply to the token issues to depositers.
+**name**: The name for your vault that will apply to the token issues to depositors.
 **symbol**: The symbol the token issued to depositors will use.
 **role_manager**: The address in charge of giving permissions to other addresses which allow access to certain permissioned functions.
-**profit_max_unlock_time**: The time in seconds that profits reported from strategies will be unlocked over.
+**profit_max_unlock_time**: In seconds, profits reported from strategies will be unlocked.

 The blueprint ERC standard lowers the gas cost compared to a traditional off-chain deployment, however, deployments of the vaults are still expected to be relatively expensive costing over 400k gas.

-Once deployed you can get the address of your vault from either the return value of the Factory function or the `NewVault` event emitted by the factory.
+Once deployed, you can get your vault's address from either the Factory function's return value or the `NewVault` event emitted by the factory.

 The vault should be automatically verified when deployed.
 However, if it is not you can follow the [verification steps](https://etherscan.io/verifyContract) on Etherscan using the [VaultV3.vy](https://github.com/yearn/yearn-vaults-v3/blob/master/contracts/VaultV3.vy) for your specific API Version.